Quantum Adaptive Self-Attention for Quantum Transformer Models: Methodology

 \paragraph{Gate Composition in QuantumLayer.}

-The design of the parameterized quantum circuit (PQC) in the \texttt{QuantumLayer} follows a data reuploading and entanglement-aware structure optimized for hybrid neural architectures.
+The design of the parameterized quantum circuit (PQC) in the \texttt{QuantumLayer} follows a single-encoding, entanglement-aware structure optimized for hybrid neural architectures.
 Each layer of the PQC is composed of three primary stages:

-\begin{enumerate} \item \textbf{Data Encoding via Single-Qubit Rotations:} The input features are encoded into quantum states using $RX$ and $RZ$ gates per qubit:
+\begin{enumerate} \item \textbf{Data Encoding via Single-Qubit Rotations:} The input features are encoded into quantum states using $R_X$ and $R_Z$ gates per qubit:

 This approach ensures both amplitude and phase information from classical features are embedded into the quantum state.